linode/docs/docs/applications/game-servers/minecraft-with-mcmyadmin-on-debian.md

 ## Before You Begin

-1. Ensure that you have followed the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides Do **not** complete the *Creating a Firewall* section of Securing Your Server.
-This guide has a step specifcally for firewall rules for a Minecraft server.
+1. Ensure that you have followed the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides.
+Do **not** complete the *Creating a Firewall* section of Securing Your Server.
+This guide has a step specifically for firewall rules for a Minecraft server.

 2. Update your system: